svsool/MousePortal/README.md

 ./MousePortal &
 ```

-if you are planning to run it in iTerm2 or any other terminal you have to add it to Accessibility Settings as well.
+If you are planning to run it in iTerm2 or any other terminal you have to add it to Accessibility Settings as well.